bobjac/food-safety-sample/README.md

 # Key Vault

 All Blockchain transactions will be signed by private keys stored and managed in Azure Key Vault.
+Blockchain keys are typically stored in wallet software, but organizations in consortiums can want a single account (public/private key pair) to represent the organization.
+Their desire is to store the private key in key vault and take advantage of the HSM capabalities in Azure.

 # Azure Kubernetes Service (AKS)